andrewmarx/genetic-drift-wasm/README.md

 ## About

-A genetic drift simulator using WebAssembly (Wasm) compiled from Rust code.
+A population genetics simulator using WebAssembly (Wasm) compiled from Rust code.